 As the first course in Mason’s vertical writing curriculum, ENGH 100 helps multilingual writers understand the role of micro-linguistic awareness in the rhetorical act of writing.
 Instructors of ENGH 100 strive to build students' receptive and productive skills in English through a scaffolded curriculum that emphasizes the value of noticing linguistic and rhetorical moves across genres in order for students to then apply these moves in their own writing.
 To that end, the curriculum foregrounds rhetorical reading as a critical component in the writing process and in prompting authentic and sustained research projects.

-- Students improve their ability to write in a recursive process that includes exploration, reflection, invention, inquiry, organization, drafting, revision, peer review, and editing.
+Learning Outcome 1: Students improve their ability to write in, and reflect upon, a recursive process that includes exploration, invention, and inquiry, as well as drafting, organizing, revising, peer-reviewing, and editing.

-- Students demonstrate their ability to analyze and meet the needs of a range of rhetorical situations: they increase their awareness of the expectations of US academic audiences, they learn to write in a variety of rhetorical situations, and they develop strategies for anticipating and using audience feedback as they draft, revise, and edit.
+Learning Outcome 2: Students are able to analyze and respond to a range of rhetorical situations with increased awareness of the purposes, audiences--including academic audiences--and contexts of writing within and beyond the university.
+Students develop strategies for anticipating and using audience response as they draft, revise, and edit.

-- Students understand the basic principles of inquiry and can employ strategies for conducting college-level research, for evaluating sources and for incorporating outside facts and ideas into their writing.
+Learning Outcome 4: Students understand the basic principles of and can employ strategies for refining research questions; selecting, evaluating, synthesizing, and documenting sources; and incorporating other voices (facts, perspectives, and ideas) into their writing.

 Requirements and Prerequisites: